whopio/next-app-middleware/README.md

 ### middleware.hooks.{ts,js}

 A collection of hooks that can be used to extend the middleware lifecylce.
-Unlike the others, this file has to be in the root of your project instead of the app directory.
+Unlike others, this file has to be in the root of your project instead of the app directory.

 #### notFound